teuben/teunix/Install/Linux_U22.04.md

 KDE can be confusing, for one, some settings appear in different places if you switch a version of KDE.
 Some of this work is painful if you have to repeat it many times, so it would be nice to have a programmatic way to do this for a virgin account.
-You can also copy the correct files in your ~/.config tree, but the key word is "correct".
-This appears to be a moving target.
+I don't have enough ex[erience yet how well PlasmaConfigSaver works between versions.

 Also to note: during tuning, unlike in GNOME, changing a setting is not applied until you hit the Apply button on each screen.